-In the scene, show only the mesh DamRock and the polyline Center axis located in the Contour Group.
+In the scene, show only the mesh DamRock and the polyline Center axis.

 We are going to create regular sections on the mesh with a different tool which allows computing planar sections around an axis.

-Select the mesh and go to Radial sections.
-Use Center axis to define the axis ( to define its position).
-The axis is displayed in the 3D scene, with arrows showing the direction of the rotation.
+Select the mesh and go to Radial Sections.
+Use the selected polyline to define the rotation axis ( define its direction, to define its position).
+The axis is displayed in the 3D scene with arrows showing the direction of the rotation.

 If you set the view to X (press X on the keyboard), you can see that the axis is vertical.

 Choose Regular option.
-Enter the number of sections you want to create around the axis and preview the results.
-If you enter 30, each section is created with a rotation angle of 12 degrees from the previous one around the defined axis (360/30 = 12).
+Enter 30 as Number of steps, so each section is created with a rotation angle of 12° from the previous one around the defined axis (360/30 = 12).